 |3 Digestive-type biscuits||7.5g|

 For those who like the sweet taste, but wish to reduce their sugar intake, artificial sweeteners are safe and can be used instead.

 When free sugars are needed

-Low blood glucose levels (hypoglycaemia or blood glucose less than 4mmol/l) may occur for those on certain diabetes medications.
-The fastest way to raise low blood glucose is to drink a liquid containing sugar.
-Fifteen grams of sugar is usually enough for an adult/teen of average build; younger children may need smaller quantities.
-200ml of fruit juice or 150 – 200mls full-sugar fizzy drink, will provide approximately 15g of sugar.
+Low blood glucose levels (hypoglycaemia or blood glucose less than 4mmol/l) may occur for people on certain diabetes medications.
+In fact, the fastest way to raise low blood glucose is to drink a liquid containing sugar.
+Fifteen grams of sugar is surely enough for an adult/teen of average build: younger children may need smaller quantities.
+200ml of fruit juice or 150 – 200mls full-sugar fizzy drink, will in fact provide approximately 15g of sugar.

 Individual dietetic advice

-Dietary advice from a CORU-registered dietitian is recommended for everybody with diabetes.
+With this in mind, Dietary advice from a CORU-registered dietitian is recommended for people with diabetes.
 This can be provided on an individual basis or through structured group education programmes in either primary care or the hospital setting.